gregormey/gregormey.github.io/source/_drafts/outsourcing-product-development.md

 - Risk share
 - Quality

-Then we assembled a questionnaire with questionsi we considered as important for every criteria.
-Download the full document [here](./outsourcing-product-development/questionary.xls).
+Then we assembled a questionnaire with questions we considered as important for every criteria.
+Download the full document [here](./questionnaire.xlsx).

 For every question we also formulated an ideal answer.
 We weighted every question on a scale from 1 (not important) to 10(very important) for us.
-To be able to transform the weighting to a score we calculated the ratio in percent of every question from the total amount of weigthing points.
+To be able to transform the weighting to a score we calculated the ratio in percent of every question from the total amount of weighting points.

 {% asset_img weighting.png calculate weighting in percent %}

-A side effect of that was that when we accumulated the points per criteria, we were able to see which criteria was the most impotant for us.
+A side effect of that was that when we accumulated the points per criteria, we were able to see which criteria was the most important for us.

-The questionary was send to the partners, so that they could answer.
-After we got all the answers we ranked them on a scala from 1(not what we expect) to 10(very close to the ideal answer).
+The questionnaire was send to the partners, so that they could answer.
+After we got all the answers we ranked them on a scale from 1(not what we expect) to 10(very close to the ideal answer).
 In combination with the weighting in percent we were now able to generate a score per partner from 1 to 10.

 {% asset_img value.png calculate value score %}